rails-girls-summer-of-code/summer-of-code/blog/_posts/2016-06-27-interview-with-oana-sipos.md

 ![Interview with Oana Sipos](/img/blog/2016/interview-with-oana-header.png)

 For the first installment of our “Alumna series", we’ve spoken to Oana Sipos, who took part in RGSoC 2013; she’s currently living in Belgium but is planning to move back to her home country, Romania, very very soon.
 When she’s not busy coordinating Rails Girls events (she’s organised four editions in Brussels so far and has started the Cluj and Timisoara chapters), she loves playing with bits all day long!

 ***Where do you currently work and what do you do?***

-I am currently working for UP-nxt, a Belgian company developing its own products for document processing.
+I am currently working for <a href="https://www.unifiedpost.com/" target="_blank">UnifiedPost</a>, a Belgian company developing its own products for document processing where I am a combination of a developer and a technical writer.

 ***What does your usual day look like?***